kathirr007/Latest-FAI-MAI-Icons/README.md

 gulp
 ```
 ### To check the latest fonts
-open index.html and see working icons
+Open index.html and see working icons

 ## Guide to Get latest Material-Icons for your local Develeopment Environment or for Self hosting.